MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/enable-tls-1-2-server.md

 ## <a name="bkmk_wsus"></a> Update Windows Server Update Services (WSUS)

-Starting in Windows Server 2016, TLS 1.2 is supported by default for WSUS.
+TLS 1.2 is supported by default for WSUS on all [currently supported version](/windows-server/get-started/windows-server-release-info) of Windows Server.

 To support TLS 1.2 in earlier versions of WSUS, install the following update on the WSUS server: